Khan-Ramsha/FinetuneX/README.md

 FinetuneX is a ground-up framework with a platform interface designed to democratize LLM fine-tuning by giving users **complete control** over their model training process with an  interface for fine-tuning models on your custom datasets, choosing custom training methods, interacting with your fine-tuned models.

-Built entirely from scratch, FinetuneX implements core architecture (Rotary Position Embeddings, RMSNorm, custom attention layers for models like Qwen, LLaMA, and more to come).
+Built entirely from scratch, FinetuneX implements core architecture from scratch with support for stochastic sampling (top-p, top-k) text generation techniques.
 It integrates post-training algorithms (SFT, more to come) while keeping the **codebase modular and extensible** for experimentation and future model support.

 ## Key Features include: